HungryDoctor/x3daudio1_7_hrtf/README.md

 Then, when game calls IXAuido2Voice::SetOutputMatrix(), we check if 1st coeff == NaN which means we have to enable our XAPO DSP effect and pass parameters to it (position, etc).

 ##### Arma 3
 Works well now.
 No tricky things there.
-Has pretty complex audio mixing greaph, but nothing wierd.
+Has pretty complex audio mixing graph, but nothing wierd.
 BattlaEye must be disabled in order to work.

 ##### Arma 2
 Has glitches.
 I haven't investigate them yet.
 Most sounds are fine, but HMMWV's engine sound was coming from a completely different direction when I was playing.
 BattlaEye must be disabled in order to work.